sound-artefacts/sc_fusion/README.md

 reactive sound file is audio for animation

 installation and compilement of Mathlib Quark is requared for animation file to run

+////on fusion file ~magxb, ~magyb, ~magzb instead of ~magx etc. intruduce bessel ripples to the spin. r variable ntduces spherical harmonics.
+In the Routine plot data spherical function elevation and magnitude are wrapped to bounds in orr to keep distributiion in the reactor totroidal shape.
+To make oter forms or set a sphere, remove this wrap or modulate it.